GavinThomas1192/motoMechanic/README.md

         * STORAGEBUCKET= "",
         * MESSAGINGSENDERID= "xxxxxx"

+### You can access the env variables from the admin account like so

+    * const envName = functions.config().enviroment.envName;
+    ** List of env names are
+    *** apikey, databaseurl, projectid, authdomain, messagingsenderid, facebookappid, storagebucket

 ### Because Firebase is a cloud service backend.
 We need to spin up an instance of it locally to write backend function responses.
     * Navigate to the functions folder in terminal